 This course only runs from May - October.

-Before your Deep Diving Course there is a bit of paperwork you’ll have to fill out.
+Before your Deep Diving Course, there is a bit of paperwork you’ll have to fill out.
 This program requires a minimum of 5 distinct forms.
 You can find the forms below and complete them ahead of your pool session, most important is the “SCUBA – MEDICAL FORM“.
 Go through the medical form now and check to see if you need to answer “YES” to any of the questions.
 If so no big deal – you’ll just need to get a doctors’ sign-off before we can let you in the water.
-The doctors’ note is in the additional “PHYSICIANS RELEASE” file – along with guidelines for your physician.
+The doctors’ note is in the additional “PHYSICIAN'S RELEASE” file – along with guidelines for your physician.
 Remember if you answer “YES” to anything in the medical it is NECESSARY to get a doctors’ note BEFORE getting in the water.
-It’s also important to note if a physician's signature is required, only medical doctor (MD) signatures are accepted.
+It’s also important to note if a physician's signature is required, only a medical doctor's (MD) signature will be accepted.

 The Deep Course has 3 components - classroom, pool, and open water dives.
 There is one classroom session, one pool session and two days of open water diving.
 Please check the schedule before signing up to make sure you will be able to make the classes ahead of time.